CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Separation of authorization contexts: Each client has its own, completed authorization context.
 The assignment or modification of authorizations by the administrators of the respective client must not affect authorizations in other clients.
 * There must be an administrative level for tenant administration on the part of the operator, but should not have permission to process data within a tenant.
 * Separation of logging contexts: Log revisers of a mandate system must not have access to log data of other client systems.
 For example, clients can have their own log files.
 Another solution could be that an institution can access the client's log data via filters or report generators set up by the service provider.
-* Restricting cross-client data processing: The client administration level should generally not allow data to be processed within a client outside of the client administration.
+* Restricting cross-client data processing: The client administration level should generally not allow processing of data within a client outside of the client administration.
 The exchange of data between clients should take place via defined and suitably secured interfaces.
 The implementation of these requirements can be done in many ways.
 An outstanding role is played by a suitable role and authorization concept within applications.
 In addition, at the infrastructure and service level, various methods such as: B. Virtualization techniques are used:

 * Use of different databases (also called instances) in a common database management system (DBMS)
 * VPD (Virtual Private Database) at the service level for databases
-* Store tenant-tagged records in a shared database and tables so that client separation occurs through the application.
+* Store tenant-tagged records in a shared database and shared tables so that client separation occurs through the application.
 * Virtual machines at the system level
 * Virtual LAN (VLAN), Virtual Routing and Forwarding (VRF), Virtual Private Network (VPN) in the network infrastructure The outsourcing customer should check whether the solution chosen by the outsourcing service provider for client separation is effective.